Telescope Advisor Awards 2026: Best Telescopes of the Year

 Value for Money

-Optical and mechanical performance relative to street price.
+Optical and mechanical performance relative to value.
 Compared against direct competitors in the same price bracket.
 Accessories included (eyepieces, finder scope, mount) and their quality assessed separately.

 15 pts